Working in Thailand

 While the majority of job opportunities can be found in Bangkok, many expats choose to work in the surrounding countryside and the picturesque southern islands.
 This lets them live in natural splendour and enjoy the relaxed lifestyle available to foreign residents.

-While growth levels are expected to remain modest at best, at least until tensions around the political situation are relieved, Thailand still has the second largest economy in Southeast Asia.
+While growth levels are expected to remain modest at best, Thailand still has the second largest economy in Southeast Asia.
 It also plays a major part in the Association of Southeast Asian Nations (ASEAN) with countries such as Malaysia, Singapore and Indonesia and others.

 Most expats who work in Thailand work in the service sector, specifically in the tourism and teaching industries.